UNPREDICTABLE-FATE/UNPREDICTABLE-FATE/README.md

 &emsp;

-iwec at all times, im very sensitive when it comes to rough/tense words sometimes. cxh freely unless name says otherwise (˶˃ ᵕ ˂˶)
+iwec at all times, im very sensitive when it comes to rough/tense words sometimes. cxh freely even when not disclosed unless name says otherwise (˶˃ ᵕ ˂˶)

 &emsp;
 autism, anger issues & abandonment issues, selective mutism